-Pus is a whitish-yellow, yellow, or brown-yellow protein-rich fluid called liquor puris that accumulates at the site of an infection.
+Pus is a whitish-yellow, yellow, green, or brown-yellow protein-rich fluid called liquor puris that accumulates at the site of an infection.

 It consists of a buildup of dead, white blood cells that form when the body’s immune system responds to the infection.